dotnet/csharplang/proposals/null-arg-checking.md

 true even if the type of the parameter itself is potentially `null`.
 That can occur with an explicitly nullable type, such as say `string?`, or with an unconstrained type parameter.

-When a `!` operator on parameters is combined with an explicitly nullable type on the parameter then a warning will be issued by the compiler:
+When a `!` syntax on parameters is combined with an explicitly nullable type on the parameter then a warning will be issued by the compiler:

 ``` csharp